wakefulblock262/class-project/README.md

 # Introduction
 Hi!
 If you're reading this, you probally are doing EduBlocks for Coach Austin's to make a web app.
-You also probally don't know what the hell html even is or css, but that's okay.
-That's why I am is here to briefly explain what each block does and how to use it. 👍
+You also probally don't know what the hell HTML even is or CSS, but that's okay.
+That's why I am here to briefly explain what those are and what each block does and how to use it. 👍

 I'll also add links to tools you might need at the very bottom.

+# Brief Intro to HTML and CSS
+HTML (HyperText Markup Language) and CSS (Cascading Style Sheets) are what power the internet, everything you see online is made by HTML and CSS (With the addition of JS (JavaScript) but you really don't need JS as it is for more advanced things like data management, etc. As I was saying, HTML and CSS make up websites, Electron applications, and even your web browser like Chrome or Safari have HTML in it somewhere.
+You're probally wondering what HTML and CSS even do, so here's a breif explanation.

+HTML is like the base or the foundation of your website and HTML elements can be added to make up your website's text, media, etc.

+CSS is how you beautify your HTML to make it look nice or change how it looks.
+CSS allows for the developer to change the font, text size, background, text color, etc.

 # Blocks
  This is split into sections by the catogories of the blocks with each catogory having a small description.
 If there isn't a explanation for a certain